rawmind0/service-catalog/templates/influxdb/0/README.md

 ### Usage:

- Select cloud9 from catalog.
+ Select influxdb from catalog.

  Change the following cloud9 default parameters, if you need:

-- cloud9_user=test			# Basic auth user
-- cloud9_pass=test1234		# Basic auth password
-- cloud9_port=8080			# Port to listen
-- cloud9_repo="" 			# Optional: Git repo to sync in your environment
-- cloud9_publish=stack		# Publish the service in traefik
-- cloud9_domain=dev.local 	# Publish service domain
+- Port=8086			# Influxdb exposed port

  Click deploy.

- Cloud9 can now be accessed over the Rancher network.
+ Influxdb can now be accessed over the Rancher network.